Note: This article contains some acronyms, if you are unfamiliar with any just refer to our Glossary

 The Victorian Energy Upgrade (VEU) program was created to help Victorians reduce their energy bills and greenhouse gas emissions by enabling access to discounted energy-efficient products and services like lighting, refrigeration, HVAC, etc.

 Under this program, Victorian Energy Efficiency Certificates (VEECs) are created when specific energy efficiency activities are undertaken.
 Each VEEC represents one tonne of greenhouse gas emissions reduction (CO2-e).

-These VEECs are then sold to energy retailers that are liable for a number of certificates set by the Victorian Government.
+These VEECs are then sold in a marketplace to energy retailers and other buyers.
+Energy retailers are liable to surrender a defined number of certificates set by the Victorian Government each financial year.
 In 2021, the mandate for energy retailers is to purchase enough certificates to offset 6.5 million tonnes of CO2-e.

 So…What are Solar VEECs?

 VEECs, which were designed to discount energy-efficient products and services, can now also be created for solar production.

 Well, it’s a little more nuanced than that.
 Let us explain – to create VEECs, the energy created by the solar system needs to be ‘self-consumed’ i.e. used on-site, and any energy that is exported, i.e. not used on-site, will not create any VEECs.
 Simple right?

 The simplest way to think about Solar VEECs is by thinking about this simple equation: One megawatt-hour (1 MW/h) of energy saved = 0.8 VEECs.
 This is shown in the illustration below.